Research Groups

 Image Data Exploration and Analysis Lab

-Prof. Dr. Bernhard Kainz
+Bernhard Kainz

 The Image data exploration and analysis group addresses some of the most important issues facing the world today.
 Data science is revolutionising how medicine is understood, how biomedical research is conducted and how healthcare is delivered.
 Our mission is to reduce health inequalities, democratize rare healthcare expertise, and to develop novel, computationally efficient techniques for the analysis of health data.